Basic conceptsONLYOFFICE Community Serverv11.5

 The following notation is used in the documentation:

-You can ask our developers at dev.onlyoffice.org (registration required).
+You can also ask our developers on ONLYOFFICE forum (registration required).